+Instructors: Arkin, Keasling

+Also listed as: BIO ENG C230

+Implications and Applications of Synthetic Biology: Read Less [-]

+CHM ENG C295R Applied Spectroscopy 3 Units

+Terms offered: Spring 2009, Spring 2007, Spring 2002

-Instructors: Bell, Blanch, Clark, Smit, C. Somerville Also listed as: BIO ENG C281/CHEM C238/PLANTBI C224 CHM ENG C295R Applied Spectroscopy 3 Units After a brief review of quantum mechanics and semi-classical theories for the interaction of radiation with matter, this course will survey the various spectroscopies associated with the electromagnetic spectrum, from gamma rays to radio waves.
+After a brief review of quantum mechanics and semi-classical theories for the interaction of radiation with matter, this course will survey the various spectroscopies associated with the electromagnetic spectrum, from gamma rays to radio waves.
 Special emphasis is placed on application to research problems in applied and engineering sciences.
 Graduate researchers interested in systematic in situ process characterization, analysis, or discovery are best served by this course.
-Rules & Requirements Prerequisites: Graduate standing in engineering, physics, chemistry, or chemical engineering; courses: quantum mechanics, linear vector space theory Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Chemical & Biomolecular Engineering/Graduate Grading: Letter grade.

-Instructor: Reimer

-Also listed as: AST C295R

-CHM ENG C295Z Energy Solutions: Carbon Capture and Sequestration 3 Units

-After a brief overview of the chemistry of carbon dioxide in the land, ocean, and atmosphere, the course will survey the capture and sequestration of CO2 from anthropogenic sources.
-Emphasis will be placed on the integration of materials synthesis and unit operation design, including the chemistry and engineering aspects of sequestration.
-The course primarily addresses scientific and engineering challenges and aims to engage students in state-of-the-art research in global energy challenges.
+Applied Spectroscopy: Read More [+]

 Rules & Requirements

-Prerequisites: Chemistry 4B or 1B, Mathematics 1B, and PHYSICS 7B, or equivalents
+Prerequisites: Graduate standing in engineering, physics, chemistry, or chemical engineering; courses: quantum mechanics, linear vector space theory

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Chemical & Biomolecular Engineering/Graduate

 Grading: Letter grade.

+Instructor: Reimer Also listed as: AST C295R Applied Spectroscopy: Read Less [-] CHM ENG C295Z Energy Solutions: Carbon Capture and Sequestration 3 Units Terms offered: Spring 2017, Spring 2015, Spring 2014, Spring 2013 After a brief overview of the chemistry of carbon dioxide in the land, ocean, and atmosphere, the course will survey the capture and sequestration of CO2 from anthropogenic sources.
+Emphasis will be placed on the integration of materials synthesis and unit operation design, including the chemistry and engineering aspects of sequestration.
+The course primarily addresses scientific and engineering challenges and aims to engage students in state-of-the-art research in global energy challenges.
+Energy Solutions: Carbon Capture and Sequestration: Read More [+] Rules & Requirements Prerequisites: Chemistry 4B or 1B, Mathematics 1B, and Physics 7B, or equivalents Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Chemical & Biomolecular Engineering/Graduate Grading: Letter grade.